DR. ADDISU MEKONNEN KASSIE

 EDUCATION

-Doctor of Philosophy (Ph.D.) in Biology focusing on Wildlife Ecology, Evolution and Conservation
+Doctor of Philosophy (Ph.D.) in Biology (Wildlife Ecology and Conservation)

 University of Oslo, Oslo, Norway.